-IOU Use of Allocated Allowance Value in 2022
+IOU Use of Allocated Allowance Value in 2023

 There are six electricity IOUs in California: Pacific Gas and Electric Company (PG&E), Southern California Edison Company (SCE), San Diego Gas & Electric Company (SDG&E), PacifiCorp (doing business as Pacific Power), Liberty Utilities LLC (formerly CalPeco Electric), and Bear Valley Electric Service, Inc., (BVES, formerly Golden State Water Co, doing business as BVES).
 PG&E, SCE, and SDG&E are significantly larger than the other three utilities.
-Together, IOUs distribute approximately 73% of the electricity sold in the State and receive approximately 69% of the allowances allocated to EDUs in 2022.
-The total value of vintage 2022 allowances that CARB allocated to IOUs in October 2021 was approximately 1.4 billion dollars.
+Together, IOUs distributed approximately 73% of the electricity sold in the State and received approximately 69% of the allowances allocated to EDUs in 2023.
+The total value of vintage 2023 allowances that CARB allocated to IOUs in October 2022 was approximately 1.6 billion dollars.
 All of this value, except for a small amount used for administration and outreach, was distributed to ratepayers or is slated for clean energy and energy efficiency projects that benefit ratepayers.
 Pursuant to the requirements of the Regulation, IOUs distributed allocated allowance value to both bundled and unbundled ratepayers, including those ratepayers served by community choice aggregators, and submetered households.

-SB 1018° mandates that CPUC oversee the distribution of all IOU allocated allowance auction proceeds to the IOUs' residential, small business, and emissions-intensive, trade-exposed (EITE) industrial retail customers, and it authorizes CPUC to allow the IOUs to use up to 15% of proceeds for approved clean energy and energy efficiency projects.
+SB 1018 mandates that CPUC oversee the distribution of all IOU allocated allowance auction proceeds to the IOUs' residential, small business, and emissions-intensive, trade-exposed (EITE) industrial retail customers, and it authorizes CPUC to allow the IOUs to use up to 15% of proceeds for approved clean energy and energy efficiency projects.

-Figure 1a shows the spending of allocated allowance auction proceeds by all IOUs in 2022, and Figure 1b shows the cumulative spending of auction proceeds by all IOUs during the period 2013-2022.
-The information presented in Figures 1a and 1b is based on the IOU reports to CARB as well as data provided by CPUC.
-Each category of allowance value use
+Figure 1a shows the spending of allocated allowance auction proceeds by all IOUs in 2023, and Figure 1b shows the cumulative spending of auction proceeds by all IOUs during the period 2013-2023.
+The information presented in Figures 1a and 1b is based on the IOU